Assessing the Impact of Block Size on Block Likelihood Estimation: A Comparative Study: Preliminaries

+Notice that there is another type of asymptotic framework, termed fixed domain (or infill) asymptotics, which considers a fixed region within which the number of sampling locations increases.
+The behavior of the estimators can differ substantially between these two asymptotic frameworks.
+For a detailed comparison, the reader is referred to \cite{zhang2005towards}.

-While the primary focus of exploring CL methods in this work is achieving computational efficiency in Gaussian processes, in alternative contexts, the motivation comes from the inherent analytical complexities of expressing likelihood functions in a closed form.
-This analytical challenge becomes especially pronounced when dealing with some classes of non-Gaussian processes, where obtaining finite-dimensional distributions becomes intricate.
-Notably, both analytical and computational challenges may appear simultaneously in certain geostatistical models.
-To further explore the application of CL methods to spatial data, especially when dealing with distinctive features that deviate from the Gaussian assumption, such as skewness, binary structure, or the study of extreme spatial events, we recommend consulting the works of \cite{heagerty1998composite}, \cite{sang2014tapered}, \cite{castruccio2016high}, and \cite{alegria2017estimating}.
+In this work, the primary motivation for exploring CL methods is to achieve computational efficiency in Gaussian process models.
+In other settings, however, CL methods are motivated by the analytical difficulty of deriving likelihood functions in closed form.
+This challenge is particularly pronounced for certain classes of non-Gaussian processes, whose finite-dimensional distributions are inherently intricate.
+For further discussion of CL methods applied to spatial data, especially in contexts involving departures from Gaussianity, such as skewed distributions, binary outcomes, or the analysis of extremes, we refer the reader to \cite{heagerty1998composite}, \cite{sang2014tapered}, \cite{castruccio2016high}, and \cite{alegria2017estimating}.